Can Cockroaches Survive in the Washing Machine or Dryer?

 Cockroaches love to get into dark and moist places, and sadly a laundry basket is such a place for them.
 They can burrow into your clothing and live inside of your dark closet, and if you don’t get rid of them, they can even start to lay eggs inside of your clothing.

 This is not only very gross but also makes them very hard to kill.
 However, there are a few tips that you can use to take advantage of the cockroaches’ two natural weaknesses.
 Heat and Water.

 One of the best weaknesses that you can expose with cockroaches is their vulnerability to heat, like bed bugs.
 Cockroaches are cold-blooded, and the temperature they feel is the temperature around them.

 Cockroach species like the German cockroach and the oriental cockroach start to sweat right around 30 degrees Celsius or 90 degrees Fahrenheit and will die at about 50 degrees Celsius or 122 degrees Fahrenheit.
 The very high temperatures in the air will kill them, which also works in water.

-You can get this type of heat from only a few places; for example, a dryer gets to around 125-135 degrees Fahrenheit, and that's enough to kill cockroaches.
+You can get the proper roach-killing heat from only a few places; for example, a dryer gets to around 125-135 degrees Fahrenheit, and that’s enough to kill cockroaches.
 If you have any on your clothes or suspect that any have found their way into your laundry basket, then chuck the whole thing into the dryer and know that roaches will not survive.